-The person who coined the terms hypnosis and hypnotism were James Braid (1975-1860) in 1843.
-He was a Scottish surgeon who was working Manchester.
+The person who coined the terms hypnosis and hypnotism was James Braid (1975-1860) in 1843.
+He was a Scottish surgeon who was working in Manchester.
 Throughout his work, he found out that most people quickly fall into a trance if their eyes were fixated on a bright object.
-He believed that a neurological process was invoked that the process could be beneficial when no apparent origin is found for a persons disease or disorder.
+He believed that a neurological process was invoked that the process could be beneficial when no apparent origin is found for a person’s disease or disorder.

 Another Scottish surgeon, James Esdaile (1808-1859) who was working in India used eye fixation to help his patients prepare for surgery.
 In a slow waving motion, he would put them into a deep hypnotic slumber, creating full amnesia throughout the entire body.

 Esdaile and Braid were both among the first in their scientific research of the use of hypnosis.
 They pioneered the removal of hypnosis from the realms of the unknown and magical.
 They experimented with what could be accomplished with it when they use it to help people with disorders.
 Other scientists that paved the way include, Bernheim, Freud, Bernheim, and Brewer.
 Freud, unfortunately, was responsible for hypnotherapy’s demise when he stopped using it.